jusbrasil/react-portal/README.md

 ### Optional

-#### target: HTMLElement
+#### targetSelector: string
-The element you want portal to be appended to.
+The selector of the element you want portal to be appended to.

 #### closeOnEsc: bool
 If true, the portal can be closed by the key ESC.